Policy instruments for the dairy sector

 - trade with third countries.

-EU milk production takes place within the framework of milk quotas which were introduced in 1984 in order to address problems of surplus production expired on 1 April 2015.
+The milk quota regime which had been introduced in 1984 in order to address problems of surplus production expired on 1 April 2015.

 Public intervention and private storage

 Some market tools are available in the dairy sector, which work as a safety net in case of serious imbalance in the market.

 One of these market tools is the buying-in of butter and skimmed milk powder into public stocks – known as "public intervention".

 Another optional market tool is the granting of a financial support (aid) for private storage for butter, SMP and cheese with Protected Designation of Origin (PDO)/Protected Geographical Indication (PDI).
 This aid can help operators to take products temporarily off the market, as an alternative to "public intervention".